ViewComponent/view_component/README.md

 ```

-You can generate this directory structure for a component using the `--sidecar` flag:
+To generate this directory structure for a component, use the `--sidecar` flag:

 ```
 bin/rails generate component Example title content --sidecar